 This week I am inspired to write about finding a compassionate way in the world.
-This last weekend I have been teaching on the Aberdeen Masters degree.
+This last weekend I have been teaching on the Mindfulness Masters degree.
 The first years were beginning their compassion course and the second years were beginning their research module, called Professional Enquiry.
 Both groups came together for practice and for a session on Mindfulness Based inclusivity on the Saturday evening.

 The session on Saturday evening was led by Dean and Aesha Francis, who are themselves students on the Aberdeen Masters degree.
 As part of their studies that have explored the use of Mindfulness in the field of inclusivity and the Mindfulness Association is keen to support this, hence their session on Saturday evening.
 They guided a great experiential exercise which gave a real felt sense of being in an ‘in group’, an ‘out group’, a ‘minority’ and an ‘elite’.
 It was a very interesting exploration of how identity feels real and innate and how we are often unaware of the social constructs we are buying into and which contribute to our identity.
 If you would like to experience Dean and Aesha’s work, they will be running a session at our membership weekend in May